MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 - This line sets parameter :varlink:`delR`, the vertical grid spacing in the :math:`z`-coordinate (i.e., :math:`\Delta z`),
   to a vector of 15 depths (in meters), from 50 m in the surface layer to a bottom layer depth of 190 m.
-The sum of these specified depths equals 1800 m, the full depth of our idealized ocean sector.
+The sum of these specified depths equals 1800 m, the full depth :math:`H` of our idealized ocean sector.

   .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/data
        :start-at: delR